layroxc-ai/Hack/README.md

             end
         end
     end
-    -- ESP Sistemi
-    if _G.MasterESP then
+    if _G.ESP then
         for _, v in pairs(Players:GetPlayers()) do
-            if v ~= LocalPlayer and v.Character and v.Character:FindFirstChild("HumanoidRootPart") then
-                local hl = v.Character:FindFirstChild("LayHL") or Instance.new("Highlight", v.Character)
+            if v ~= LP and v.Character then local hl = v.Character:FindFirstChild("LayHL") or Instance.new("Highlight", v.Character)
                 hl.Name = "LayHL"
                 hl.FillColor = GetRole(v) == "MURDERER" and Color3.new(1,0,0) or (GetRole(v) == "SHERIFF" and Color3.new(0,0,1) or Color3.new(0,1,0))
-                hl.FillTransparency = 0.5
             end
         end
     end
 end)

--- Fizik Döngüsü
 RunService.Stepped:Connect(function()
     pcall(function()
-        if LocalPlayer.Character and LocalPlayer.Character:FindFirstChild("Humanoid") then
+        if LP.Character and LP.Character:FindFirstChild("Humanoid") then
-            LocalPlayer.Character.Humanoid.WalkSpeed = _G.SpeedValue
+            LP.Character.Humanoid.WalkSpeed = _G.Speed
+            if _G.NoClip then
-            for _, v in pairs(LocalPlayer.Character:GetDescendants()) do
+                for _, part in pairs(LP.Character:GetDescendants()) do
-                if v:IsA("BasePart") and _G.NoClip then v.CanCollide = false end
+                    if part:IsA("BasePart") then part.CanCollide = false end
                 end
             end
+            if _G.Fly then LP.Character.HumanoidRootPart.Velocity = Vector3.new(0, 3, 0) end
+        end
     end)
 end)

--- Sonsuz Zıplama
-UserInputService.JumpRequest:Connect(function()
+UIS.JumpRequest:Connect(function()
-    if _G.InfJump and LocalPlayer.Character and LocalPlayer.Character:FindFirstChildOfClass("Humanoid") then
+    if _G.InfJump and LP.Character:FindFirstChildOfClass("Humanoid") then
-        LocalPlayer.Character:FindFirstChildOfClass("Humanoid"):ChangeState("Jumping")
+        LP.Character:FindFirstChildOfClass("Humanoid"):ChangeState("Jumping")
     end
 end)

--- Farm ve Aura Döngüsü
+-- FARM & KILL AURA MOTORU
 task.spawn(function()
-    while task.wait(0.3) do
+    while task.wait(0.15) do
         pcall(function()
-            -- Farm
+            if _G.GrabGun then
+                local gun = workspace:FindFirstChild("GunDrop") or workspace:FindFirstChild("Gun", true)
-            if _G.StealthFarm then
+                if gun then LP.Character.HumanoidRootPart.CFrame = gun.CFrame end
-                for _, v in pairs(workspace:GetDescendants()) do
-                    if (v.Name == "Coin" or v.Name == "Candy") and v:IsA("BasePart") then
-                        LocalPlayer.Character.HumanoidRootPart.CFrame = v.CFrame
-                        task.wait(0.5)
             end
+            if _G.Farm then
+                for _, obj in pairs(workspace:GetDescendants()) do
+                    if (obj.Name == "Coin" or obj.Name == "Candy") and obj:IsA("BasePart") then
+                        LP.Character.HumanoidRootPart.CFrame = obj.CFrame; task.wait(0.35)
                     end
                 end
-            -- Grab Gun
-            if _G.GrabGun then
-                local gun = workspace:FindFirstChild("GunDrop") or workspace:FindFirstChild("Gun")
-                if gun then gun.CFrame = LocalPlayer.Character.HumanoidRootPart.CFrame end
             end
-            -- Kill Aura
             if _G.KillAura then
-                local k = LocalPlayer.Character:FindFirstChild("Knife") or LocalPlayer.Backpack:FindFirstChild("Knife")
+                local kn = LP.Character:FindFirstChild("Knife") or LP.Backpack:FindFirstChild("Knife")
-                if k then
+                if kn then
-                    for _, v in pairs(Players:GetPlayers()) do
+                    for _, p in pairs(Players:GetPlayers()) do
-                        if v ~= LocalPlayer and v.Character and (LocalPlayer.Character.HumanoidRootPart.Position - v.Character.HumanoidRootPart.Position).Magnitude < 20 then
+                        if p ~= LP and p.Character and (LP.Character.HumanoidRootPart.Position - p.Character.HumanoidRootPart.Position).Magnitude < 25 then
-                            k.Parent = LocalPlayer.Character
-                            k:Activate()
+                            kn.Parent = LP.Character; kn:Activate()
-                            firetouchinterest(v.Character.HumanoidRootPart, k.Handle, 0)
+                            firetouchinterest(p.Character.HumanoidRootPart, kn.Handle, 0)
-                            firetouchinterest(v.Character.HumanoidRootPart, k.Handle, 1)
+                            firetouchinterest(p.Character.HumanoidRootPart, kn.Handle, 1)
                         end
                     end
                 end